TV Tropes Needs Your Help

 - Pokémon Black and White actually surprised a few, but after Gen IV's Sequel Difficulty Spike we knew what to expect so the updated movesets didn't catch people off guard.
 Instead, it's the improved AI that uses more instances of Artificial Brilliance outside of important trainers.
 Even Pokémon Rangers (default trainer classes) use techniques such as baiting and switching.

 - The MOTHER trilogy looks simple and cartoony, but all three games have some serious difficulty.
 MOTHER consistently goes up in difficulty, although there's a couple of major spikes at Duncan's Factory (due mostly to its size) and Mt.
 Itoi (the enemies being way harder than anywhere else in the game).
 EarthBound, despite being much better than its predecessor, had random Difficulty Spikes throughout the game.
-Mother3 finally settled for a consistent difficulty, and while the regular enemies aren't too bad, the bosses will mash you into paste.
+Mother3 finally settled for a consistent difficulty, and while the regular enemies aren't too bad, the bosses will mash you.